Green Card for Siblings: Bringing Your Siblings to the United States

 Step-Parent Sibling Green Card

-If you and your sibling(s) are step-siblings—meaning related through your parents’ marriage to each other—you must show evidence that any of your parents’ previous marriages have ended.
+If you and your sibling(s) are step-siblings—meaning you are related through your parents’ marriage to each other—you must show evidence that any of your parents’ previous marriages have ended.
 Supporting documents could include death certificates or divorce decrees.

 You must also show evidence that your step-parent is married to your biological parent.